meenakshi-kushwaha/mmaqshiny/README.md

 ## Example

-- A preloaded data appears which is a joined file of existing data collected during the mobile monitoring campaign in Bangalore, India.
+- A sample data collected during the mobile monitoring campaign in Bangalore, India appears upon running the app as a preloaded data.

-- There are warning messages if different dates of data are being joined.
+- App warns if there is a mismatch in the file names.

-- This is how the app can be used-
+- App can run using the code below-

 ``` r
 library(mmaqshiny)